The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges

 In this paper, we aim to deepen the understanding of the challenges faced by Ansible users.
-Ansible is currently the most widely used configuration management tool~\cite{Overflow_2024} and, while it is known that Ansible has issues, such as difficulties with variable scoping~\cite{opdebeeck2024static} and debugging~\cite{hackernews_ansible_2021}, the specifics of these challenges and their impact on practitioners remain underexplored.
+Ansible is currently the most widely used configuration management tool~\cite{Overflow_2024} and, although Ansible is known to have issues, such as difficulties with variable scoping~\cite{opdebeeck2024static} and debugging~\cite{hackernews_ansible_2021}, the specifics of these challenges and their impact on practitioners remain underexplored.
 Using a mixed methods approach, we analyze a large corpus of online discussions and conduct semi-structured interviews to systematically examine the obstacles faced by Ansible users.
 Our study is the first to provide a detailed account of these issues and to offer actionable recommendations for improvement.

-In summary, our contributions are: \begin{itemize}[leftmargin=*] \item A large-scale empirical analysis of 59,157 online discussions from Stack Overflow, Reddit, and the Ansible Forum to identify common challenges and issues in Ansible.
+Our contributions are: \begin{itemize}[leftmargin=*] \item A large-scale empirical analysis of 59,157 online discussions to identify common challenges and issues in Ansible.

-\item Insights from 16 semi-structured interviews with Ansible practitioners of varying expertise levels, providing qualitative perspectives on usability and technical challenges.
+\item Insights from 20 semi-structured interviews with Ansible practitioners of varying expertise levels, providing qualitative perspectives on usability and technical challenges.

-\item Recommendations for improving Ansible, focusing on documentation, debugging tools, and architectural enhancements.
+\item Recommendations for improving Ansible, with implications for other IaC technologies, focusing on stronger failure locality to support debugging, better defined language boundaries, targeted documentation, and improved execution backends.

-\item Broader implications for IaC tool the design and evolution, highlighting trade-offs between usability, flexibility, and scalability.

-\end{itemize} Our study aims to inform Ansible's developers, educators, and the broader IaC community, fostering improvements that enhance the effectiveness and usability of IaC tools.
-A replication package with all the data and code used in this study is available at: \\ {